Gabya06/mueller/README.md

             ids.append(ix)
 ```

-When looking at words with highest Sentiment scores, it looks like most of these were correctly given positive scores.
+Sorting the results by words with highest sentiment scores, it looks like most of these were correctly given positive scores.
 We can see words such as nice, happy and praise at the top of the list:

 | imp_words      | score_counts | score_mean |
 |----------------|--------------|------------|